 Euclid’s algorithm is an efficient method for finding the greatest common divisor of two numbers.
 It is the oldest algorithm that divides the greater number into smaller ones and takes the remainder.
 Again, it divides the smaller number from the remainder, and this algorithm continuously divides the number until the remainder becomes 0.

 Suppose we want to calculate the H.C.F of two numbers, 24 and 18.
 Then we divide the 24 by 18; it returns the remainder of 6.
 Now we again divide the number 18 by 6, and then it returns the remainder 0.
 So, in this way, we get the H.C.F is 6.

 Let’s accept two inputs from users a and b and convert it into an integer.
 Then pass a and b to the function find_gcd.
 Inside the find_gcd function, while loop will execute till b is non-zero, and if b is zero, then the loop will break and return the value of a.
 Let’s look inside the while loop; this statement a, b = b, a%b does a swapping of the values.
 And we are assigning results of a%b to b.

 Let’s run this program and pass input as 15 and 20 for the first and second numbers.
 So the resultant output will be 5.
 I hope you are getting the idea of calculating the GCD of two numbers.

-I am very much sure that now your concept is clear for GCD of two numbers.
+I am very much sure that now your concept is clear for the GCD of two numbers in Python.